- Carl Rogers

 I believe therapy provides a space for us to access our internal world, without the noise of others opinions or perspectives.
 Leading us, if we are willing, to face that which is unhealed, accept ourselves and inevitably lead us towards taking more responsibility for our lives.

-I work with clients who are ready for change.
+I work with clients who are open and willing to change.
 The issue may be addiction, low self-esteem, relationship struggles, anxiety.
 In addition to individual counselling sessions, I also run a codependency group.

 Background

-I have a varied work life, having worked in hospitality, the printing industry, promotional advertising, massage, I even worked at a ghost tour company for a short bit whilst I contemplated the next phase of my life, after returning from NZ.
+I have a varied work life, yet the majority of it has been working directly with people, through hospitality, the printing industry, promotional advertising, massage, I even worked at a ghost tour company for a short bit whilst I contemplated the next phase of my life, after returning from NZ.

 Services